Most consultations require up to an hour to discuss medical history, requirements and procedure options.

 You will be able to ask as many questions as you wish and hear about the benefits and drawbacks of any proposed procedures before you decide the next steps together.

-From Monday 1st June, we will resume face to face appointments as well as remote appointments where preferred.
-Face to face appointments at the Cadogan Clinic will be conducted in line with the UK government’s social distancing measures and fully compliant with all PPE guidance from Public Health England and NHS England.
+We are offering face to face appointments as well as remote appointments where preferred.
+Face to face appointments at the Cadogan Clinic are conducted in line with the UK government’s social distancing measures and fully compliant with all PPE guidance from Public Health England and NHS England.

 To find out more or arrange an appointment, call 0207 205 4050.